 - a drop in blood pressure when you stand up quickly

 - feelings of anxiety or panic

 - low blood sugar

 - side effects of some medicines

 - a heart attack or stroke

-- problems in the middle ear
+- problems in your inner ear

 - low iron levels in your blood (anaemia)

 Sometimes people feel lightheaded when they have vertigo, a sense that the room is spinning.
 Problems in your inner ear might cause vertigo.